TomasHubelbauer/node-async-exit/readme.md

 ### Try blocking on a long-running `fetch` instead of a timeout and see if it helps

 Maybe with that, the process will actually service the pre-death hooks.

+### Try using the hack with synchronous process invocation

+`curl` could be used to send exit/signal telemetry, a different process could be spawned with CLI arguments based on the dying process' data to handle the data however would be needed.